 The guidelines published by Safety Risk Services provide direction for the use, specifications and prohibition of portable electric space heaters in buildings and facilities at the University of New Mexico and are consistent with the State of New Mexico Fire Prevention and Public Occupancy rule (10.25.5.), and the Occupational Safety and Health Administration.

 For more information, see here.

-- A copy of the SRS Permit and Facilities Management approval letter must be submitted with the receipt in Chrome River.
+- A copy of the EHS Permit and Facilities Management approval letter must be submitted with the receipt in Chrome River.